-David Plouffe is commonly referred to as the architect of President Obama's two victories.
+David Plouffe is commonly referred to as the “architect” of President Obama's two presidential campaign victories.
 Using his unparalleled understanding of today's changing demographics, technology and the modern electorate, he offers insights into what will be the likely impact of the Republican-controlled Congress during the remaining two years of the Obama Administration and the impact on the 2016 elections.
-It is never too early to begin to forecast the likely contenders, their early moves and chances and what the 2016 issues, demographics and electoral landscape will look like as these elections will have great impact for our country, our government and our businesses in the years ahead.
+It is never too early to begin to predict the likely contenders, their early moves and chances, and what the 2016 issues, demographics and electoral landscape will look like, as these elections will have great impact for our country, our government and our businesses in the years ahead.

 Data increasingly plays a key role in politics, business and organizations across the world.
 David Plouffe discusses how the Obama campaign used data as never before to win an election in a tough environment.
 Data is, of course, available to everyone.
-Plouffe discusses how to make the data course throughout the organization, ensure that it is understood by decision makers and impacts all decisions and some of the tensions between modern data and traditional research, and how to blend the two.
-There is still an art to strategy and the tactics that flow from them, but increasingly the science needs to lead the way.
+Plouffe discusses how to integrate data throughout the organization, ensure that it is understood by decision makers and impacts all decisions, some of the tensions between modern data and traditional research, and how to blend the two.
+There is still an art to strategy and the tactics that flow from them, but increasingly, it is the science that leads the way.

 Every year—or even every month—brings new changes in technology and consumer and voter behavior.
-Delivering a consistent message that is heard by your target audience is harder today, even though there are a plethora of new avenues to reach people.
-David Plouffe reveals how both the Obama campaigns and the White House leveraged each medium to maximum effect and how the media landscape is likely to further change in the months and years ahead, and how organizations must be prepared to stay ahead of the curve.
+Delivering a consistent message to your target audience is harder today, even though there are a plethora of new avenues to reach people.
+David Plouffe reveals how both of the Obama campaigns and the White House leveraged each medium to maximum effect, and forecasts how the media landscape is likely to further change in the months and years ahead, and how organizations must be prepared to stay ahead of the curve.

-Changing the face of politics forever, David Plouffe’s key insight into the issues facing our country today and his use of coherent, bold strategy combined with innovative technology including big data has revolutionized the way all organizations are run—from the campaign trail to the boardroom to Main Street.
+Helping change the face of politics and business forever, David Plouffe’s key insights into the issues facing our country today and his use of coherent, bold strategy combined with innovative technology—including big data—have revolutionized the way all organizations are run—from the campaign trail to the boardroom to Main Street.

 Delivering unprecedented insights on “disruptive innovation”—or as he calls it, “simple progress”—from the front lines of momentous shifts in both politics and business, David Plouffe shares with audiences the crucial elements to producing effective results and grasping competitive, transformative opportunities for growth.
 A pioneering force in the field of politics, technology and grassroots leadership, and with extensive experience in successfully leading large teams, Plouffe now brings his expertise as a proven field general and innovator to Uber, where he currently serves as chief advisor.
-In 2008, Plouffe built a billion-dollar nationwide organization that inspired millions and made history electing Barack Obama president.
-In 2012, the Obama campaign didn’t rely on the glory of their past triumph but harnessed the latest technology including the game-change use of big data, executing a gritty plan for today’s challenges and again made history by winning re-election under the toughest of economic circumstances.
-From crafting and sticking with a strategy led to one of the biggest upsets in American political history in 2008 and defied the odds in 2012.
-An innovator in every sense of the word, Plouffe, whom President Obama called the “mastermind” of his political efforts, shares with audiences how his expertise with social media, volunteer mobilization including capturing the power of the youth vote, the sophisticated use of research to drive productivity and enhance communication, Plouffe inspires creativity and motivation for innovative solutions pertinent to any organization seeking to be at the forefront of change in their industry.
-As senior advisor to the President, Plouffe was at the center of the debate on the key issues now facing our country, from tax and entitlement reform to immigration reform to foreign policy challenges, allowing him to share with audiences his distinct insight into how these issues will impact our economy and politics for years to come.
-His account of the 2008 presidential campaign, The Audacity to Win: The Inside Story and Lessons of Barack Obama’s Historic Victory, was a New York Times best seller.
-In 2013, he was inducted into The American Association of Political Consultants’ Hall of Fame.
-He is a contributor for ABC News and Bloomberg Television.
+In 2008, Plouffe built a billion-dollar nationwide organization that inspired millions and made history electing Barack Obama President.
+In 2012, the Obama campaign didn’t rely on the glory of their past triumph, but harnessed the latest technologies, including the game-changing use of big data, executed a gritty plan for today’s challenges and again made history by winning re-election under the toughest of economic circumstances.
+From crafting and sticking with a strategy, targeted use of social media, the importance of sophisticated research and big data to drive productivity and enhance communication, Plouffe inspires creativity and motivation for innovative solutions pertinent to any organization seeking to be at the forefront of change in their industry.
+As senior advisor to President Obama, Plouffe was at the center of the debate on the key issues now facing our country, from tax and entitlement reform to immigration reform to foreign policy challenges, allowing him to share with audiences his distinct perspectives into how these issues will impact our economy and politics for years to come.
+He is the author of New York Times best seller The Audacity to Win: The Inside Story and Lessons of Barack Obama’s Historic Victory (2010).